How-to

 Sharing skills across machines

-Section titled “Sharing skills across machines”Your ~/.gbrain/skills/ directory is just files.
+Section titled “Sharing skills across machines”Your ~/.quaid/skills/ directory is just files.
 Sync it via your usual dotfiles mechanism (a git repo, chezmoi, etc.).
 The SHA-256 in skills doctor lets you spot-check that two machines are running the same set.